 - Move victim to fresh air immediately!

 - Warn others in the area of the danger.

 - Loosen tight clothing.

-- Administer artificial respiration if necessary, but try to determine if the person also may have swallowed any pesticide avoid any pesticide or vomit that may be around the victim's mouth.
+- Administer artificial respiration if necessary, but try to determine if the person also may have swallowed any pesticide.
+Avoid any pesticide or vomit that may be around the victim's mouth.

 - Seek medical attention.
-Take the pesticide label with you.
+Take the pesticide label with you, but do not contaminate vehicles or expose others if you must take the container with you.